open-climate-data-science/open-climate-data-science.github.io/about.md

 ## Acknowledgements

 This event is supported through a grant from the NC State University Office of Research and Innovation's Data Science Initiative.
 For more information, visit [their website](https://research.ncsu.edu/dsi/internal-funding/).

+A big thanks to the NC State University Library [Data Experience Lab](https://www.lib.ncsu.edu/spaces/dxl) in D.H.
+Hill Library for providing our tutorial instructors (Livia Popa and Nicholas Gawron) workspace accomodations during the March 2022 workshop.